-The major fault under these peaks run east/west and there appears to be a branch of the fault under Kokoweef that angles upwards to this particular location.
+The major fault under these peaks runs east/west, and there appears to be a branch of the fault under Kokoweef that angles upward to this particular location.
 If one believes in Dorr’s story, then it is possible that a linkup could be found at this location.
 Source: Dorr, Ray.
 Argosy magazine.

 Email correspondence with Bob Reynolds on 26 Jul 2016 with the author.

 Email correspondence with Bob Reynolds on 25 Jul 2016 with the author.
 For more information see: Reynolds, R.E. et al. “The Kokoweef Cave Faunal Assemblage.”
 SBCMA Spec.
 Publ.
 MDQRC 91, May 1991.